LaxarJS/shop-demo/docs/tutorials/shop_demo.md

-# Conform Base Files to the ShopDemo Application
+# Adapt the Base Files to the ShopDemo Application
 At this moment, after concluding the initial two steps, we have a simple application with default files, layout and theme.
 In this step we change them to achieve a consistent application and a nicer appearance of the pages.
 It would go beyond the scope of this tutorial to explain the creation of a layout and theme.
 We will therefore just obtain the layout and theme from the existing ShopDemo.

 ## Pages
-We rename application/pages/page1.json to application/pages/shop_demo.json and application/pages/page2.json to application/pages/finish_order.json.
+We rename `application/pages/page1.json` to `application/pages/shop_demo.json` and `application/pages/page2.json` to `application/pages/finish_order.json`.

+These changes then need to be applied to `application/flow/flow.json` as well.
-We have to change the application/flow/**flow.json**.
-In this file we define the entry point of the application and the places.
+This file defines the entry point and the places of the application.
 Every place refers to a page.
-We write pages in a declarative fashion using the JSON format.
-Every page has a layout and areas with widgets and activities.
 ```json
 {
    "places": {